 In regard to clarity, moissanite offers excellent value over diamonds.
 Diamonds that have a VS clarity rating are very expensive and not normally readily available at your local jeweler.

 Cut refers to the proportion, the symmetry, and the polish of the stone.
 A gemstone’s beauty is impacted by how well it is cut.
-Well-cut moissanite stones are far more beautiful than a more expensive diamond with a poorer cut.
+Well-cut moissanite stones are far more beautiful than a poorer cut more expensive diamond.

 When working with moissanite we use millimeters and Diamond Equivalent Weight (DEW).
 One interesting difference between the two stones is that moissanite is slightly lighter than a diamond.